plumed/plumed2/user-doc/Installation.md

 Since version 2.3, the activation of modules should be made during configuration using the `--enable-modules` option (see \ref mymodules).

-Notice that some functionalities of PLUMED depend on external libraries which are looked for by configure.
+Notice that some of the methods within PLUMED depend on external libraries which are looked for by configure.
 You can typically avoid looking for a library using the "disable" syntax, e.g.
 \verbatim